-Extra Crunch roundup: antitrust jitters, SPAC odyssey, white-hot IPOs, more – TechCrunch
+Extra Crunch roundup: Antitrust jitters, SPAC odyssey, white-hot IPOs, more – TechCrunch

 An amalgam of revenue-based investment and traditional VC, investors who fall into this category let entrepreneurs “access immediate risk capital while preserving exit, growth trajectory and ownership optionality.”

 In a comprehensive explainer, fund managers David Teten and Jamie Finney present different investment structures so founders can get a clear sense of how flexible VC compares to other venture capital models.
-In a follow-up post, they share a list of a dozen active investors who offer funding via these non-traditional routes.
+In a follow-up post, they share a list of a dozen active investors who offer funding via these nontraditional routes.

 These 5 VCs have high hopes for cannabis in 2021

-For some consumers, “cannabis has always been essential,” writes Matt Burns, but once local governments allowed dispensaries to remain open during the pandemic, it signaled a shift in the regulatory environment, and investors took notice.
+For some consumers, “cannabis has always been essential,” writes Matt Burns, but once local governments allowed dispensaries to remain open during the pandemic, it signaled a shift in the regulatory environment and investors took notice.

 Matt asked five VCs about where they think the industry is heading in 2021 and what advice they’re offering their portfolio companies: